 She was a unique deity.

-Like so many of the fantastic tales of Greek mythology, this was a parable rich in implications.
-The swallowing of Metis by Zeus represented knowledge being repressed by power; the birth of Athena represented the victory of knowledge over authority, of democracy over the blind power of the dictator.
+For the ancient Athenians, she represented the victory of knowledge over authority, of democracy over the blind power of the dictator.
 History had never seen a deity like her: a goddess of knowledge and democracy, representing the triumph of the reason over ignorance and freedom over dictatorship.

 From the south coast of Evian, I travelled slowly northwards and then west, completing a big circle which eventually brought me back, a month later, to Athens.
 On the night before getting on my flight back to Amsterdam, I stayed at Ikis’s hotel.

 Something was different and it took me a while to realise what.